 A guaranteed loan from other private investment sources.

-Provides finance in the form of a long term or medium-term loans or equity participation
+Provides finance in the form of long term or medium-term loans or equity participation

 Provides funding for reinvestment by rapidly increasing investment.

 Underwriting and sponsorships on new issues of shares and debentures.

 Corporate Social Responsibilities (CSR) Activities Of ICICI Bank